Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 **Memory Usage:**
 - "Scales linearly: ~50 MB for 100 samples, ~650 MB for 10,000."
-- "Azure Functions default 256 MB is insufficient for large training—we use 1 GB for training functions."
+- "Azure Functions default 256 MB is insufficient for large trainingï¿½we use 1 GB for training functions."

 **Scalability:**
-"We've tested up to 50,000 samples—still linear scaling.
+"We've tested up to 50,000 samplesï¿½still linear scaling.
 Beyond that, consider sampling strategies."

 ---